pablocorbalann/steal-all-files/README.md

 Options:
 ```
--h --help: Displays help about the program
+-h: Displays help about the app
--l --license: Displays the license of this program
+-l: Displays the license of the app
+-p "path": The path to steal the files from (by default the root path of the system)
+-o "output": The name of the output file
+-rw: Removes writting permissions
 ```
 This program has been created JUST FOR EDUCATIONAL purposes.
 You can read the License of this program using the "-l" or "--license" flags when running it.